showrin20/BracU_Courses/CSE474/Submission 1/readme.md

 # Machine Learning and Simulation-Based Framework for Disaster Preparedness Prediction

-This repository contains the code and resources related to the paper titled "Machine Learning and Simulation-Based Framework for Disaster Preparedness Prediction"
+This repository contains the Presentation Slides and a report related to the paper titled "Machine Learning and Simulation-Based Framework for Disaster Preparedness Prediction"

 ## Presentation Slides